17 Great Welcome Email Examples to Inspire Your Campaign

 Self Introduction Welcome Email

-In many cases, welcome email examples often include the lead magnet you advertised in your opt-in form.
+In many cases, welcome email examples often include the welcome gift you advertised in your opt-in form.
 Perhaps you advertised a free checklist or cheat sheet in exchange for subscribing.

 Self Introduction Welcome Email